in-hub/incore-docs/InCore.Foundation/Mail.rst

 to
 ++

-This property holds the name of the recipient.
+This property holds the :ref:`MailAddress <object_MailAddress>` object specifying details of the recipient.

 :**› Type**: :ref:`MailAddress <object_MailAddress>`
 :**› Signal**: toChanged()